 - Counseling and advice on cardiovascular health and cardiac risk reduction

-- Desire to gain a deeper level of understanding about your heart
+- A deeper level of understanding about your heart

 The American Heart Association and the American College of Cardiology recommend a 14-item screening checklist.
 The checklist includes questions about personal and family history, as well as a physical examination, designed to uncover aspects of your health that might signal a cardiovascular problem.